The Vein Clinic’s Corona Cautious Precautions

 If you are well and coming in for your appointment:

 - Comply with our policy of checking the temperature of every patient on arrival.
-If your temperature is above 37.5˚ we will need you to leave immediately and reschedule your appointment.
+If your temperature is above 37.5˚ we will need you to reschedule your appointment.

 - Observe 1.5m social distancing in the waiting room/at reception.
 We have plenty of seating and often minimal crossover between patient bookings.